-As of December 31, 2017 and 2018, the Company had \$2.3 million of restricted cash classified as a non-current asset.
-The restricted cash serves as collateral for a facility lease entered into in 2015 (Note 7).
+As of December 31, 2016 and 2017, the Company had \$60,000 of restricted cash classified as a current asset and \$2.3 million of restricted cash classified as a non-current asset.
+The restricted cash serves as collateral for facility leases entered into in 2010 and 2015 (Note 6).
 Restricted cash is classified as current if the collateral will be returned in less than 12 months.